 Poland fully committed to EU despite disputes - president

 Poland remains fully committed to the European Union despite a series of bruising battles with Brussels and any political party that advocated following Britain out of the bloc would be rejected by Polish voters, President Andrzej Duda told Reuters.
-The EU, which Poland joined in 2004, has sharply criticized Poland's ruling right-wing Law and Justice party over its reforms of the constitutional court, state media and other measures, saying they undermine the rule of law.
+Poland's President Andrzej Duda speaks during interview with Reuters at the Presidential Palace in Warsaw, Poland March 22, 2017.

 Discussions